 Email Marketing for Coaches: The Complete 2026 Guide (With AI Templates)

-Published April 2026 · 14 min read
+Co-founder, Nautilus · Updated August 2026 · 14 min read

 Coach reviewing email marketing analytics on a laptop in a modern workspace

-Why Email Beats Social Media for Coaches
+Why Email Marketing for Coaches Beats Social Media

 The numbers do not lie: email marketing delivers an average $36 for every $1 spent, according to Litmus.
 That is a 36x return on investment.
 Social media?
 The average organic reach on Instagram is under 10% of your followers, and paid social delivers roughly $2.80 per $1 for service businesses.